GeoJson

 Position

-Positions are implemented as a DoubleArray
+Positions are implemented as a DoubleArray-backed class.
+Each component (longitude, latitude, altitude) can be

 accessed by its propery.